A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 \subsection{Techniques and Adaptations}

-In this section, we explore techniques and adaptations for Mamba architectures such as weakly supervised, semi-supervised ands self-supervised approaches.
+In this section, we explore techniques and adaptations for Mamba architectures such as weakly supervised, semi-supervised and self-supervised approaches.
 These approaches are used in scenarios where data annotations are absent, partially present or inconsistent, and used to improve the model's ability to learn from unstructured or incomplete or semi-structured data.

-\subsubsection{\textbf{Weakly Supervised Learning}}
+\subsubsection{Weakly Supervised Learning}

 Weakly Supervised Learning (WSL) uses a small amount of correctly labeled data along with a large amount of data with incomplete labels.
-Instead of having detailed labels for each data, this approach works with data that has noisy and partial labels.
-Wang \textit{et al.} \cite{wang2024weakmambaunetvisualmambamakes} proposes Weak-Mamba-UNet, a WSL strategy which incorporates three different architectures but with the same symmetrical encoder-decoder networks.
+Instead of having detailed labels for each data, this approach works with data that have noisy and partial labels.
+Wang \textit{et al.} \cite{wang2024weakmambaunetvisualmambamakes} proposes Weak-Mamba-UNet, a WSL strategy which incorporates three different architectures but with the same symmetric encoder-decoder networks.
 The three networks consist of a CNN based U-Net, known for capturing local features; a Swin Transformer-based SwinUNet, which excels in understanding global context and a VMamba-based Mamba-UNet, for efficiently capturing long-range dependency.
 The proposed WSL framework employs a multi-view cross-supervised learning approach for scribble-based supervised medical image segmentation.
 The work introduced partial cross-entropy to leverage only the scribble annotations during the training of the network.
 The overall loss is composed of the scribble-based partial cross-entropy loss and the dense-signal pseudo label dice-coefficient loss.
-The network demonstrates promising results in segmentation tasks achieving an accuracy of 99.63\% on MRI Cardiac \cite{8360453} dataset.

-\subsubsection{\textbf{Semi-Supervised Learning}}
+\subsubsection{Semi-Supervised Learning}